hertze/FinishingTouches/README.md

 		"keyword": the keyword you set in Lightroom, "aspect_ratio": the aspect ratio: 2x3, 4x3, 4x5, 6x7 or 1x1,
-		"target_size": the short-side dimension of the image in pixels, "action": [the action name as displayed in the Actions palette, the path to the .atn file for the action] }
+		"target_size": the short-side dimension of the image in pixels, "action": [[the name of the first action as it is displayed in the Actions palette, the path to the .atn file for the action], [...]]
+	}

 This is a real example of a library object: